FoldingCoin/Backlog/docs/Templates/UserStory.md

 Dependencies this story relies on being completed first

+## Additional Information

+Additional information about the story

 ## Acceptance Criteria

 Steps that QA will execute to validate the User Story is complete